Yichabod/blog/content/posts/therapy.md

 Errors or improvements?
 Email me at maxslangenkamp[at symbol]gmail[dot]com

+Enjoy this essay?
+You can subscribe to follow my writing [here](https://maxlangenkamp.substack.com/)

 ## Notes

 [^1]: If you know of a better label for this, please tell me.